uabnlp/BRATsynthetic/README.md

 (Make sure you have a virtual environment for each of these tools and that it is activated before running the commands)

+Examples YAML configuration files are located in the [config/](config/) directory.

 ## Examples of Replacements